Hon. Mangala Samaraweera, MP

 Ladies and Gentlemen,

-This week, 2 years ago on the 8th of January, the people of Sri Lanka courageously turned out to vote across the country to end authoritarianism, corruption and the politics of hate; they voted for a new democratic Sri Lanka where democracy, reconciliation, the rule of law and sustainable development would flourish.
+The Presidential elections in January 2015 followed by Parliamentary elections in August heralded a new beginning for Sri Lanka under the leadership of President Maithripala Sirisena and Prime Minister Ranil Wickremesinghe.
+The people of Sri Lanka came out in droves twice in one year to end authoritarianism, corruption and the politics of hate.
+In short, they voted for a new democratic Sri Lanka where democracy, reconciliation, the rule of law and sustainable development would flourish.

 - Reduced the term of the Presidency from 6 to 5 years,